rbbrdckybk/ai-art-generator/README.md

 **[8]** (Optional) Test VQGAN+CLIP:
 ```
-python vqgan.py -s 128 128 -i 200 -p "a red apple" -o output.png
+python vqgan.py -s 128 128 -i 200 -p "a red apple" -o output/output.png
 ```
-You should see output.png created, which should loosely resemble an apple.
+You should see output.png created in the output directory, which should loosely resemble an apple.

 **[9]** Install packages for CLIP-guided diffusion (if you're only interested in VQGAN+CLIP, you can skip everything from here to the end):
 ```